ncg777/name.ncg777/readme.md

 # name.ncg777
+Some of these apps may be considered experimental or may contain unusual terminology.

+To run the main menu application that lets one open the apps with graphical interfaces, run the name.ncg777.sh script.

 This application was compiled with Microsoft's build of OpenJDK 21.

-To run the main menu application that lets one open the apps with graphical interfaces, run the name.ncg777.sh script.

 # Enumeration Scripts Documentation
 Arguments' names cannot be specified and are just determined positionally at the moment.